jackred/Saboteur/README.md

-# Gitlab-bot
+# Saboteur

-A basic discord bot, written in node.js, to send message when there is a push event in the desired branch of a project
+Bot looking into a boardgames db to give you games matching a number of people / given time and other arguments

 ## Run the bot
 Creating the image:
-`sudo docker build -t gitlab-bot .`
+`sudo docker build -t saboteur .`

 Running the bot:
 `./start.sh`